Are You Thinking About Switching Your Major?

 Or maybe you’ve already switched and you did not want to have to change again.

-I started at Johnson & Wales as an Advertising & Marketing Communications major, but I recently switched my major to Psychology.
+I started at Johnson & Wales as a Marketing & Advertising major, but I recently switched my major to Psychology.
 Here’s my experience of the process.
 If you’re considering a similar change, maybe it will help you decide if you should stay in your major or change your degree.

 Step 1: Consider why you want to switch.